US Monthly Index

 Our first component is an index of search results from 10 large newspapers.
 The newspapers included in our index are USA Today, the Miami Herald, the Chicago Tribune, the Washington Post, the Los Angeles Times, the Boston Globe, the San Francisco Chronicle, the Dallas Morning News, the New York Times, and the Wall Street Journal.
 To construct the index, we perform month-by-month searches of each paper, starting in January of 1985, for terms related to economic and policy uncertainty.
 In particular, we search for articles containing the term 'uncertainty' or 'uncertain', the terms 'economic' or 'economy' and one or more of the following terms: 'congress', 'legislation', 'white house', 'regulation', 'federal reserve', or 'deficit'.
 In other words, to meet our criteria for inclusion the article must include terms in all three categories pertaining to uncertainty, the economy and policy.

 To deal with changing volumes of news articles for a given paper over time, we divide the raw counts of policy uncertainty articles by the total number of news articles in the paper.
-We then normalize each paper's series to unit standard deviation from 1985-2010, sum each paper's series, and normalize the series to an average value of 100 from 1985-2010.
+We then normalize each paper's series to unit standard deviation from January 1985 through December 2009, sum each paper's series, and normalize the series to an average value of 100 from January 1985 through December 2009.

 Tax Code Expiration Data

 The second component of our index draws on reports by the Congressional Budget Office (CBO) that compile lists of temporary federal tax code provisions.
 Temporary tax measures are a source of uncertainty for businesses and households because Congress often extends them at the last minute, undermining stability in and certainty about the tax code.